sashkoristov/bachelor-theses/README.md

 ---

-# New available topics for WS2023/24
+# New available topics for 2023/24

 ## Topics

-The following topics for bachelor theses are available for the winter semester 2023/24:
+The following topics for bachelor theses are available for 2023/24:

 1. *CacheLess*: Cache-aware data flow in AFCL serverless workflows [details](./new/CacheLess.md).
 1. *StorageLess*: Benchmark networking of federated FaaS with federated storage infrastructure [details](./new/StorageLess.md).